Munich family offices · Cross-border positioning

 Entry routes for Munich family offices.

 Six to ten weeks.
 Single US category or single portfolio company.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the Bay Area co-investor, Boston biotech principal, or US buyer, then launches it into market.
+GMA rebuilds positioning, price presentation, messaging, and proof and trust system for the Bay Area co-investor, Boston biotech owner, or US buyer, then launches it into market.

 See the Sprint →